 In reality, bungalows give you more usable square footage.
 You avoid staircases, second-floor mechanical systems, and complex framing.
 You can also build tall ceilings and minimize structural components to play with open layouts.

 Stairs take up about 50 to 100 square feet, which is space you pay for but not really use.
 So while two story homes may cost slightly less per square foot, bungalows can often offer more function and comfort per dollar spent, especially if you have enough space on your lot.
+Your final choice should come down to how you plan to live in the space, not just the cost on paper.

 Ready to build your dream home?
 Contact us today for a free consultation!